HCIILAB/SCUT-HCCDoc_Dataset_Release/README.md

 and 1,155,801 characters.
 According to different application scenes, SCUT-HCCDoc can be roughly divided into five subsets:
 * HCCDoc-WT: images of traditional Chinese characters;
-* HCCDoc-WS: images of simplified Chinese characters without a formatted background;
+* HCCDoc-WS: images of simplified Chinese characters without a formatted background;
-* HCCDoc-WSF: images of simplified Chinese characters with the formatted background;
+* HCCDoc-WSF: images of simplified Chinese characters with the formatted background;
 * HCCDoc-SN: images of student notes;
 * HCCDoc-EP: images of examination papers.